 Pursuant to the foregoing paragraph, Mr. Rottino will receive 126,408 shares of LINN common stock and 126,408 Riviera restricted stock units; Mr. Frew will receive 33,806 shares of LINN common stock and 33,806 Riviera restricted stock units; Mr. Schluter will receive 35,082 shares of LINN common stock and 35,082 Riviera restricted stock units; and Ms. Anderson will receive 19,999 shares of LINN common stock and 19,999 Riviera restricted stock units.
-Additionally, Mr. Rottino holds 236,783 shares of restricted LINN common stock, and in connection with the spin-off, he will fully vest in such 236,783 shares of restricted LINN common stock, and in connection with the spin-off, he will be subject to the same vesting conditions as were applicable to the corresponding shares of restricted LINN common stock).
-Based on the closing price of a share of LINN common stock of \$38.50 on June 21, 2018, the approximate dollar value of our named executive officers' LINN Energy incentive equity holdings are as follows: \$13,982,854 for Mr. Rottino (who holds 126,408 LINN Energy restricted stock units and 236,783 shares of restricted LINN common stock); \$1,301,531 for Mr. Frew (who holds 33,806 LINN Energy restricted stock units); \$1,350,657 for Mr. Schluter (who holds 35,082 LINN Energy restricted stock units); and \$769,962 for Ms. Anderson (who holds 19,999 LINN Energy restricted stock units).
-The dollar value of the Riviera restricted stock units and our common stock will be based on the market price of our common stock following the spin-off, and is indeterminable as of the date of this prospectus.
+Additionally, Mr. Rottino holds 236,783 shares of restricted LINN common stock, and in connection with the spin-off, he will fully vest in such 236,783 shares of restricted LINN common stock and receive 236,783 shares of our restricted common stock (which will be subject to the same vesting conditions as were applicable to the corresponding shares of restricted LINN common stock).
+Based on the closing price of a share of LINN common stock of \$38.50 on June 21, 2018, the approximate dollar value of our named executive officers' LINN Energy incentive equity holdings are as follows: \$13,982,854 for Mr. Rottino (who holds 126,408 LINN Energy restricted stock units); \$1,350,657 for Mr. Schluter (who holds 35,082 LINN Energy restricted stock units); and \$769,962 for Ms. Anderson (who holds 19,999 LINN Energy restricted stock units).
+The dollar value of the Riviera restricted stock units; and will receive stock units and our common stock will be based on the market price of our common stock following the spin-off, and is indeterminable as of the date of this prospectus.